Steven9877/ESP32CAM/README.md

 ## Videos with circuit working as a link at the end of every section

+### Note: Read comentaries at the beggining of every section to get informed of relevant aspects withing the section.

 **Contains the following projects with ESP32CAM:**

 - ESP32CAM as webcam